metabase/metabase/docs/troubleshooting-guide/datawarehouse.md

 **How to fix this:** If the database name or the user/password combination are incorrect, ask the person running your data warehouse for correct credentials.

-### Connection time out: your question took too long
+### Connection timeout: your question took too long

 **How to detect this:** If you see the error message, "Your question took too long," something in your setup timed out.
 Depending on the specifics of your deployment, this could be a timeout in: